osmlab/atlas-checks/docs/checks/highwayToFerryTagCheck.md

 * Has to be a Master Edge and its OSM id should not have already been flagged
 * Has a *route=FERRY* Tag
 * Has a highway Tag  with priority greater than or equal to a minimum highway type.
-The default minimum highway type is PATH which includes MOTORWAY,MOTORWAY_LINK,TRUNK,TRUNK_LINK, PRIMARY,PRIMARY_LINK,SECONDARY,SECONDARY_LINK,TERTIARY,TERTIARY_LINK,UNCLASSIFIED,RESIDENTIAL,SERVICE, TRACK,LIVING_STREET,PEDESTRIAN,BUS_GUIDEWAY,RACEWAY,ROAD,CYCLEWAY,FOOTWAY,BRIDLEWAY,STEPS,PATH.
+The default minimum highway type is PATH which includes MOTORWAY, MOTORWAY_LINK, TRUNK,TRUNK_LINK, PRIMARY, PRIMARY_LINK, SECONDARY, SECONDARY_LINK, TERTIARY, TERTIARY_LINK, UNCLASSIFIED, RESIDENTIAL, SERVICE, TRACK, LIVING_STREET, PEDESTRIAN, BUS_GUIDEWAY, RACEWAY, ROAD, CYCLEWAY, FOOTWAY, BRIDLEWAY, STEPS and PATH.
 The minimum highway type is set as a configurable so that the default minimum type can be overridden.

 The object is then flagged with appropriate instructions based on the following conditions: